 The most common types of dementia are

-Depression may mimic dementia (and was formerly called pseudodementia); the 2 disorders often coexist.
+Depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Exact cause is unknown... read more may mimic dementia (and was formerly called pseudodementia); the two disorders often coexist.
 However, depression may be the first manifestation of dementia.

-Age-associated memory impairment refers to changes in cognition that occur with aging; these changes are not dementia.
-The elderly have a relative deficiency in recall, particularly in speed of recall, compared with recall during their youth.
-However, this change does not affect daily functioning.
+Age-associated memory impairment refers to changes in cognition that occur with aging.
+Older people have a relative deficiency in recall, particularly in speed of recall, compared with recall during their youth.
+These changes do not affect daily functioning and thus do not indicate dementia.
+However, the earliest manifestations of dementia are very similar.

 Any disorder may exacerbate cognitive deficits in patients with dementia.
 Delirium often occurs in patients with dementia.